 Nonpoint Source Pollution Management

-Environmental Protection Agency (EPA) recognizes nonpoint source (NPS) pollution as “the leading remaining cause of water quality problems”.
-Pollutants commonly associated with NPS include nutrients (phosphorus and nitrogen), pathogens, sediment, and metals.
-Pollutant loads from nonpoint sources continue to impact drinking water supplies, recreation, fisheries and wildlife.
-The NPS Program provides financial and technical assistance to communities for locally led projects to meet the goal of the NPS Program:
+Common NPS pollutants include nutrients (phosphorus and nitrogen), pathogens, sediment, and metals, all of which continue to impact drinking water supplies, recreation, fisheries, and wildlife.
+In addition to educational resources, the NPS Program provides financial and technical assistance to communities for locally-led projects to meet the goal of the NPS Program:

-• Restore and protect Colorado waters from the impacts of NPS pollution.
+• Goal: Restore and protect Colorado waters from the impacts of NPS pollution.

 The pages below contain supporting information to help NPS partners plan for and manage NPS projects in partnership with the NPS Program.